gunthercox/Salvius/readme.md

 Use the following to run the robot's server.
 ```
-python robot.py runserver
+python salvius.py runserver
 ```

 **Note:** Code for the robot's Arduino boards can be found in the [salvius.arduino](https://github.com/gunthercox/salvius.arduino) repository.
-You will need to download the code for these boards individually in order to enable these features.
+You will need to download the code to these boards individually and connect them to the robot in order to enable these features.

 ### Text to speech